pimutils/khal/doc/source/contributing.rst

-If it isn't, always run the command again with the -v option and paste the output of that (of course you can edit out any private details like your username and resource).
+If it isn't, always run the command again with the -v option and paste the output of that (of course you can edit out any private details).

 Hacking
 -------
-If you want to hack on khal and have some questions, please don't hesitate to contact me, I will gladly provide you with any information you need.
-If you want to implement some larger features, it's probably best to contact me first and see if me or somebody else is already working on it.
+If you want to hack on khal and have some questions, please don't hesitate to contact us, we will gladly provide you with any information you need.

-Before submitting your first patch, please add yourself to *CONTRIBUTORS.txt*.
+Before submitting your first patch, please add yourself to *AUTHORS.txt*.

-You can submit patches either via github pull requests (the prefered method) or via email (khal at lostpackets dot de).
+You can submit patches either via github pull requests (the preferred method) or via email (khal at lostpackets dot de).